pub struct NsTable {

 Byte lengths for the different items that could appear in a namespace table

-are specified in local private constants NUM_NSS_BYTE_LEN
+are specified in local private constants NUM_NSS_BYTE_LEN,

 §Number of entries in the namespace table

-bytes of the namespace table indicate the
+The first NUM_NSS_BYTE_LEN bytes of the namespace table indicate the

-of entries in the table as a little-endian unsigned integer.
+number n of entries in the table as a little-endian unsigned integer.
 If

-the entire table length is smaller than NUM_NSS_BYTE_LEN
+the entire table length is smaller than NUM_NSS_BYTE_LEN then the

 missing bytes are zero-padded.

-The bytes in the namespace table beyond the first NUM_NSS_BYTE_LEN
+The bytes in the namespace table beyond the first NUM_NSS_BYTE_LEN bytes

 encode table entries.
-Each entry consumes exactly NS_ID_BYTE_LEN
+Each entry consumes exactly NS_ID_BYTE_LEN +

-NS_OFFSET_BYTE_LEN
+NS_OFFSET_BYTE_LEN bytes.

-could be anything, including a number much larger than the
+The number n could be anything, including a number much larger than the

 number of entries that could fit in the namespace table.
 As such, the actual

-number of entries in the table is defined as the minimum of n
+number of entries in the table is defined as the minimum of n and the

 maximum number of whole entries that could fit in the table.

-See Self::in_bounds
+See Self::in_bounds for clarification.

 §Namespace table entry